elaina03/Single-Image-Dehazing/README.md

 </p>

 ### Evaluation on Real Hazy Images
-&nbsp; &nbsp;  The results of previous works are generated from the programs provided by the authors.<br />
+&nbsp; &nbsp; &nbsp; The results of previous works are generated from the programs provided by the authors.<br />
 For the paper without a given code, the program written by a third party will be executed for evaluation.<br />
 Thus, the comparison results may different from the results directly produced by the authors.